Backyard Safety Tips

-Consider getting a child-proof pool gate.
-Installing a pool gate is an important child safety tip for parents.
-Depending on the size and shape of your pool, you may want to invest in installing an outdoor retractable gate as well.
+Installing a pool gate is an important child safety tip for parents and depending on the size and shape of your pool, you may want to invest in installing an outdoor retractable gate as well for added security.

-- Keep all doors and gates leading to the pool locked at all times.
+- Keep all doors and gates leading to the pool area locked

 - Keep the pool area dry and free of all sharp objects.

-Retractable gates are a great investment for your child’s safety.
-Retractable gates include tools for easy installation as well as self-closing and self-latchable features.
+There are a variety of options and styles available in baby gates these days and can accommodate a multitude of uses both inside and outside.
+Retractable child and baby gates are a great investment for your child’s safety and perfect for use outdoors.
+Retractable gates include tools for easy installation as well as self-closing and self-latch-able features.
 Here is a list of some of the benefits of a retractable gate.

 - Comes with child-proof easy-open features that are easy to use.